3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-ui-router.md

 ### Step Five: Building Partials

-Before our route can work we actually need to create the partial we're trying to render, just like in server side rendering.
+Before our route can work we actually need to create the component we are trying to render, just like in server side rendering.

-1. Create a directory called `partials` in your public directory
+1. Look in the `/client/components` directory
-2. Inside of that directory create a file called `test.html`
+2. Open the `/client/components/home` directory check out the `home.html` and home.component.js
-3. Add an h1 with the content `HELLO WORLD`
+3. Also, look at how we are rendering this tab in the HTML view

 #### Where do we render the partial

 When you implemented server side rendering last unit you had a layout file and you called `{{{body}}}` to inject all of your views in that space.

-We'll implement a similar pattern!
+We will implement a similar pattern!

-Add a `ui-view` tag in the body of our html
+Add a `ui-view` tag in the body of our `/public/index.html`

 ```html
 <ui-view></ui-view>